Best road trips for amazing scenery

 Part of a scenic route linking Bud and Kristiansund, the Atlantic Ocean Road joins tiny, rocky islets with the larger islands of western Norway’s coast.
 To the west, the Norwegian Sea is as wild and changeable as it was when the Vikings sailed these shores.
 It’s only 5.2 miles long so take your time.
 Stop to fish off one of the bridges, stroll along the walkways, and eat in one of the traditional red rorbuer that have been converted into restaurants along the way.

 Then drive the 2 hours 30 minutes or so to Trollstigen, a steep mountain pass with 11 hairpin bends in the Romsdalen river valley.
-As you drive over a waterfall and the vertiginous cliff faces and mountains tower all around, you’ll quickly see why this valley is the cradle of Norwegian mountaineering.
+As you drive over a waterfall and the vertiginous cliff faces and mountains tower all around, you’ll quickly see why this valley is the cradle of Norwegian mountaineering and makes for one of Norway’s best road trips.

 4. Get salty off-road in Bolivia